 The time was drawing near.
 Imrahil left Nerdanel and her maids to prepare themselves for the reception.
 There was no great import riding on their performance that evening, but he still wanted everything to be as flawless and as grand as possible.
 It was not every day that he opened his home to a legendary Elven lord.

 Considering his ancestry, cloaked in some amount of mystery though it was, the almost mythical Elven realms had always been of particular interest to him.
 As a boy he had learned by heart whatever ancient records were available on the subject in the archives of Gondor.
 The tale of Mithrellas, his Elvish foremother, had apparently already been familiar to Legolas when they met amid the destruction of the war.
-Before that day, Imrahil had never seen an Elf in the flesh, and the majority of his countrymen seemed content that the age of the Elves was long past and that they might never be expected to be seen in Gondor again.
-Now that they had become almost commonplace, Imrahil was passionately interested in their ways, their customs, their languages.
+Before that day, Imrahil had never seen an Elf in the flesh, and the majority of his countrymen had seemed content in the supposition that the age of the Elves was long past and that they might never be expected to be seen in Gondor again.
+Now that they had become almost commonplace, Imrahil was passionately interested in their ways, their customs, and their languages.
 He had already noted that Legolas’ dialect was subtly different from the scholarly Sindarin he had been taught as a boy, and realized that it must be an echo of his father’s Doriathrin, the purest and most formal Sindarin spoken in the First Age and at the dawn of Men.
 It staggered the mind.
 Now Thranduil himself had left his own wood for what was probably the first time in centuries and expected to be entertained.
 Imrahil was determined that he should not be disappointed.

 He arrived in the great hall and was immediately pleased by what he saw.
 The white and grey stone walls were hung with the formal swan and seafaring banners.
-A small army of servants was preparing the long tables, covered in crisp white cloth, to display the variety of artfully crafted food the kitchens would soon present.
+A small army of servants was preparing the long tables to display the variety of artfully crafted food the kitchens would soon present.
 The elegantly costumed minstrels were preparing their instruments.
-Rows of the finest beeswax candles were just being lit, bathing the room in a golden glow and a sweet warm scent.
+Rows of the finest beeswax candles were just being lit, bathing the room in a golden glow and a sweet, warm scent.
 A fire raged on the long hearth behind the Prince’s table, keeping the chill at bay.
 The finest silver plates were getting a final polish, the same that had been used by his grandfather’s grandfather.
 The shark was being carried in, the enormous head and fins used as display pieces around the platters of meat to be placed in between.
 No one stopped work to acknowledge him with more than a nod, instructed to be as efficient as possible.

 At the far end of the room, Imrahil saw Ciryon speaking with one of the Elves from their guests’ entourage.
 They had all looked fierce when they had arrived, but now that he had set aside his guardsman’s tunic for something a bit more formal, this one had the gentle look of one who did not habitually carry a sword.
 He looked up and offered a slight bow at Imrahil’s approach, but also an easy smile which spoke to his comfort around crowned heads.